build-on-aws/content/posts/amazon-bedrock-custom-langchain-agent/index.md

 To summarize, we've:

-* Initialized Amazon Bedrock for our foundational models
+* Initialized Amazon Bedrock for our foundation models
 * Developed tools for querying the AWS Well-Architected Framework and deploying Lambda functions
 * Created a LangChain agent with a well-defined prompt and integrated it with our tools
 * Designed a Streamlit chatbot that brings our agent to life